Is My Website Traffic Real or Bots? (2026 Data)

 GA4's "Exclude known bots and spiders" filter is always on.
 You can't turn it off.
 That sounds reassuring until you read how it works.
 Per Google's documentation, GA4 filters using "a combination of Google research and the International Spiders and Bots List, maintained by the Interactive Advertising Bureau."

-Two things about that list most people don't know.
+Two things about that list most people never hear.

 First, it's not free.
-The IAB/ABC International Spiders and Bots List costs $5,000 per year for IAB members, $7,500 for associate members, and $15,000 per year for non-members.
-It's distributed by FTP after subscription.
+The IAB/ABC International Spiders and Bots List costs $5,000 a year for IAB members, $7,500 for associate members, and $15,000 a year if you're not a member.
+You get it by FTP after you subscribe.
 You can't browse what's on it.
-You can't see what GA4 caught.
-You just get told, by Google, that it's working.
+You can't see what GA4 caught with it.
+Google tells you it's working, and you take that on faith.

 Second, the list matches on user-agent strings.
-A bot that sends Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/142.0 Safari/537.36 passes through.
+A bot that sends Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/142.0 Safari/537.36 walks right through.
 Not because it's human.
-Because the list is looking for strings like Googlebot, Applebot, YandexBot.
-If a scraper declares itself as Chrome, the list has nothing to match.
+Because the list is hunting for strings like Googlebot, Applebot, YandexBot.
+A scraper that calls itself Chrome gives the list nothing to grab.

-When we looked at 30 days of our own detections, 43% of bots we caught were caught by UA patterns.
+When I looked at 30 days of our own detections, UA patterns caught 43% of the bots.
 The other 57% needed signals GA4's filter can't see: browser GPU fingerprinting, datacenter IP reputation, behavioral velocity.
-Plausible Analytics ran a controlled test in 2024 and found GA4 passed bot traffic in all three test scenarios.
+Plausible Analytics ran a controlled test in 2024 and found GA4 let bot traffic through in all three test scenarios.
 The filter is on.
 It's just looking in the wrong place.

 WHAT GA4'S DEFAULT BOT FILTER CAN AND CAN'T SEE